ahnafalnafis/cf/README.md

 # `mkfile`

-`mkfile` short for "Create file" is a cli tool to create files.
+`mkfile` short for "Make/Create file" is a cli tool to create files.

 ## Features and limitations